 - Rinse and Repeat (hopefully after more than 6 months of feedback) – This stage takes all post-launch feedback, sizes them, and prioritizes them as a separate phase.

-Equally predictable as the implementation stages are the change management steps, and depending on the extent of change, it will likely follow the pattern below.
+The change management steps are equally predictable as the implementation stages, and depending on the extent of change, it will likely follow the pattern below.

 During all of the implementation phases, there is also an emotional curve.
 Having implemented software at Apple, Kohls, Charles Schwab, and Metlife, I can say these stages are very real and predictable.
 The extent of change performed and the organization’s technical sophistication also dictate how extreme these emotions appear.
 For example, an organization with high technical abilities implementing software that is a minor change in the workflow will likely not have the extremes listed above.
 On the other hand, a low technically sophisticated customer attempting a massive change management change will probably feel every bump along the journey listed on the chart above.